 That’s why one of the best financial goals for a business is improving cash flow.
 This can be done through a variety of strategies such as shortening your payment terms (for example, from 30 days to 7 days) or negotiating payment due dates with your vendors.
 The method you use will be determined by where you’re starting from and your ultimate goal — more on that later.

-Some businesses overlook savings.
+Some businesses overlook saving as a business.
 But just like you need a personal emergency fund, so does your business.
 Cash flow problems happen to everyone, even if you’ve perfected the process.
 Having 3-6 months of operating expenses on hand will save you a lot of stress. 😎

-You may want to set up dedicated reserve accounts for different purposes, like taxes, emergencies, and future investments into your business.
+You may want to set up dedicated reserve accounts for different purposes, like taxes, emergencies, and future investments in your business, as well as a business savings account.
 With Relay, you can open up to 20 checking accounts (for free!) so that you can easily manage your goals.

 Once you have a target 🎯 in mind, you can also use Relay to set automatic recurring transfers — that way, you can watch your savings grow over time, without lifting a finger. 😌